jguille2/SA5/ArduinoFiles/Firmata.md

       ```javascript
       //Create blocs wit vars: pin, freq (frequency 0-65535 Hz) and dur (duration 0-4294967 mseg)
-      board = this;  //Definition should change according to the context
+      board = this.board;  //Definition should change according to the context
       IMAGINA_BOARD = 0xC0;
       //if (board.pins[pin].supportedModes.indexOf(IMAGINA_BOARD) === -1) {
       //  throw new Error("Please upload ImaginaFirmata to the board");